-- Professional Advisor: An advisor, counselor, or staff member assigned to the Advising Center, MAPS, Honors College, School of Health Sciences Student Services, or Suite 201. - Senior Academic Advisor: In addition to the duties of a professional advisor, the Senior Academic Advisor is housed in the Advising Center and will coordinate WCU's degree completion program (Finish Line), coordinate WCU's Major Fair, and oversee advising/registration related processes connected to orientation and pre-registration. - Senior Transfer Academic Advisor: In addition to the duties of a professional advisor, the Senior Transfer Academic Advisor is housed in the Advising Center and will serve as the academic liaison for NC Community Colleges, serve as the primary contact person regarding academic advising for transfer students, coordinate WCU's outreach to feeder institutions regarding educational programs and requirements, provide unofficial transcript evaluations for potential transfer students, and serve on WCU's Transfer Advisory Board. - Faculty Advisor: A fully qualified full-time faculty member whose responsibilities include advising students in the department with declared majors. - Major Contact Person: The department head will serve as or designate a primary contact person for declared majors.
+- Each department handles Advising Day differently- some require a drop-in style group advising, some require individual appointments/office visits (Professional Advisors are responsible for requesting this information from the departments every semester to post on Advising Center's webpage). - Major Contact Person: The department head will serve as or designate a primary contact person for declared majors.
 This person will have the following roles and responsibilities: - Coordinate the scheduling of first-year orientation sessions during extended orientation. - Ensure that contact is made with each newly declared major in the program to welcome them to the department. - Assign advisors in accordance with departmental protocol. - Ensure that the newly declared major and faculty advisor make initial contact. - Serve as liaison with the professional advisor assigned to the program.
 The professional advisor will communicate with an undeclared student interested in the major or declaring a major in the department. - Remind instructors of 100- and 200-level courses in the department to report fifthweek grades. - Remind faculty advisors to be available to discuss reported fifth-week grades with freshmen advisees who request help.